Acanthoxyla inermis

 Acanthoxyla inermis (the unarmed stick insect) is an insect that was described by John Salmon in 1955.
 Acanthoxyla inermis is included in the genus Acanthoxyla, and family Phasmatidae.
 No subspecies are listed.
-This species is native to New Zealand but has been unintentionally moved to Great Britain where it has grown a stable population and is the longest insect observed, and the most common of the stick insects that have established themselves on the island.
+This species is native to New Zealand but has been unintentionally moved to Great Britain where it has grown a stable population and is the longest insect observed in the UK, and the most common of the stick insects that have established themselves on the island.

 Anatomy

 A. inermis has a long thin body and three pairs of thin jointed limbs resembling twigs.
 The species has been observed as having many superficial differences in appearance among individuals: The body colour and texture is varied and is many shades green, brown or yellow.
 Adult members of this species can grow to 10 cm long.
 The bodies of this genus are sometimes covered in spines while other specimens have perfectly smooth bodies and others still have a series of tubercles.